 The surprising benefits of getting outdoors

-Enjoying the outdoors is one of the best parts of summer, but did you know that playing outside can also have major benefits for your children?
+Enjoying the outdoors is one of the best parts of the warmer months but did you know that playing outside can also have major benefits for your children?

 In addition to the physical rewards of getting outside, a review of several studies published in the Journal of Pediatric Nursing shows that access to green space is associated with better mental well-being, overall health and cognitive development in children.
 Not just that, it also helps moderate stress and improves behaviors and symptoms of ADHD.